meganclapinski25/meganclapinski25/README.md

 ## About Me

-I'm an Applied Computer Science student and early-career **Data Analyst** with a focus on transforming raw data into meaningful stories.
+I'm a recent graduate with a **Bachelor of Science in Applied Computer Science** and an early-career **Data Analyst** with a focus on transforming raw data into meaningful stories.
 My work centers on **data analysis, visualization, and storytelling** — using Python, SQL, and statistical methods to explore real-world datasets, especially in sports analytics.

-- Studying **Applied Computer Science**
+- 🎓 B.S. in **Applied Computer Science**
 - Passionate about **data analysis and visualization**
 - Love applying data science to **sports analytics**
 - Continuously learning and growing my technical skill set